bmartin5692/bumper/README.md

 ## Docker

+### Docker Hub

+To download the image from Docker Hub you can run the following:
+`docker pull bmartin5692/bumper`

 ### Docker build

-To build the docker image you can run the following:
+To build the docker image yourself you can run the following:
 `docker build -t bumper .`

 This requires Docker 17.09 or newer, but has also been tested with podman.